tapdata/tapdata-docs/docs/user-guide/manage-system/manage-role.md

       :::tip

         * As shown below, we only grant **Connections** permission.
-After this user logs into Tapdata, they can only see the connection management menu, and creating and copying connections are not allowed for this role.
+After this user logs into TapData, they can only see the connection management menu, and creating and copying connections are not allowed for this role.
         * The functionality modules that currently support fine-grained permission control are Connection Management and Data Pipeline.

       :::